cenk2025/ruoka/README.md

 **Powered by [Voon IQ](https://vooniq.com)** - AI & Technology Solutions

-Made with ❤️ using React, Supabase, and Google Gemini AI
+Made with ❤️ using React, Supabase, and DeepSeek AI